truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 Yep.

-Certainly, "equally efficient" is a vague claim.
-Fortunately it is clarified explicitly, to mean "equally wasteful".
+Vitalik's phrase "equally efficient" is vague, but fortunately he clarifies it to mean "equally wasteful".
+So, we're back in business.

 <!--